OUR MISSIONThe Y-noT Project is a non-profit organization

 Congratulations to all the winners!

 And a huge THANK YOU to everyone who participated in and supported yet another successful event!
-We raised over $49,000, another incredible result!
+We raised over $63,000, another truly incredible result!

 Tony's LawAs a result of the Y-noT Project's advocacy and in honor of Tony, several new laws went into effect beginning in 2014 in Illinois designed to improve boating safety and enhance enforcement of existing laws:

 - Boaters must fly orange flags to warn other boaters that they are towing skiers or tubers

 - Law enforcement may seize the boat under certain egregious circumstances, including a third OUI conviction or if the boater, under the influence of alcohol and/or drugs, was involved in an accident causing death or serious injury